Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: STEFA: Semi-parametric TEnsor FActor model

-We refer to \eqref{eqn:tucker-covari-3} as the Semiparametric Tensor Factor (STEFA) Model.
 When mode $m$ has no covariates, we take $\bG_m(\bX_m)={\bf 0}$.
 If, additionally, mode $m$ has no factor structure, we take $\bA_m = \bI_{R_m}$ -- the identity matrix.
 If all modes have no covariates, then STEFA reduces to the classical tensor factor model (\ref{eqn:tensor-factor-model}).
-STEFA is inspired by the semi-parametric matrix factor model proposed by \cite{fan2016projected}.
-Compared with its matrix counterpart, the computation and the analysis of STEFA is more complex.
+STEFA is a generalization of the semi-parametric vector factor model \citep{fan2016projected} to the tensor data.
+But it is more complex in computation and theoretical analysis.